autoloadnextpost/auto-load-next-post/readme.txt

 See Documentation for more information.

 = Features =
+* Can restrict it to load only on specific post types. - NEW in v1.3.2
+* You now have the option to hide the comments if you wish. - NEW in v1.3.2
 * Track each post load with Google Analytics. ( Requires Google Analytics to be applied for this to work. )

 = Documentation =